sbleos/sbleos.github.io/README.md

 ### [Firebase](https://firebase.google.com/)

-Firebase is used for Authentication, Cloud Firestore, and Storage.
+Firebase is used for Authentication, Cloud Firestore, Storage, and Cloud Functions.

 Authentication is simple with Firebase as it provides secure sign-in functionality.
 It connects with Firestore, a serverless NoSQL database.
 In this project, Firestore holds the user and event data.
-Firestore's free tier allows 50k document reads, 20k writes, and 20k deletes.
+Firestore's free tier allows 50k document reads, 20k writes, and 20k deletes per day.
 Firebase storage provides 5GB storage that this project uses to serve event images.
+Functions is serverless code that allows us to run backend code on trigger in Node.js and allows 125k invocations per month.
+The Firebase Admin SDK is used with Functions and allows the function to interact with the rest of Firebase.

 ### [react-redux-firebase](https://react-redux-firebase.com/)